bloodthiirst/BSerializer/README.md

 ```

 the parts surrounded by ```#``` are considered comment
-in the example above , the comments are auto-generated using the class's propertie names
+in the example above , the comments are auto-generated using the class's propertie names.

-with the auto-generated turned off , the result would look like this :
+With the auto-generated turned off , the result would look like this :

 ```
 {